tigase/tc-agent-auto-auth/README.md

 recognize valid agents and handle authorization.

 * `AGENT_KEY` must be set on the TeamCity server as Java property
-* `agentKey` must be set on the Agent as agent's property to the same value as it is on the server or `AGENT_KEY` environment variable on the Agent's machine can be set to the secret value matching `AGENT_KEY` on the server.
+* `agentKey` must be set on the Agent as agent's property to the secret value matching `AGENT_KEY` on the server.

 # Installation